What Is TOEFL? Know Everything About It

 - PBT- paper Based Test (3 hours and 20 minutes)

-The Difference in iBT and PBT
+The Difference between iBT TOEFL and PBT TOEFL

 TOEFL is an extremely reliant examination.
 It evaluates your English fluency based on reading, listening, writing, and speaking parameters.
-Though it may seem identical, it also has some significant differences;
+Though it may seem identical, it also has some significant differences.

 - PBT is in Written format